brenthompson2/brenthompson2.github.io/_posts/2017-09-07-Integrating-Slack-In-Angular-2.markdown

 ### Part 3: Implementing the sendMessage() function

-The following code, which is to be implemented in <code>.../"  "/home.ts</code> is the meat of the integration process.
+The following code, which is to be implemented in the <code>home.ts</code> file in the same folder, is the meat of the integration process.

 A) Import the module necessary for creating an http request

-	<code>import { Http } from '@angular/http';</code>
+	import { Http } from '@angular/http';

-B) Declare the private member variable to the class
+B) Declare the private member variable in the class

-	<code>private ourHttp: Http;</code>
+	private ourHttp: Http;

-C) In the constructor of the class link the <code>ourHttp</code> member variable with instance of an http object.
+C) In the constructor of the class link <code>ourHttp</code> member variable with an instance of an http object.
 	{% raw %}
 	constructor(private http: Http) {
 		this.ourHttp = http;
 	}
 	{% endraw %}

 D) Create the sendMessage() function.
-Notice that we declare the URL we will be sending the request to and the exact JSON payload that we will be providing alongside.
-Without the .subscribe() function called, the http post will not be sent.
 	{% raw %}
 	sendSlackMessage() {
 		var url = "https://hooks.slack.com/services/YOUR/CUSTOM/WEBHOOK/URL";